Skip to content

 Dash cams are primarily designed to record your drive, but did you know your dash cam can also monitor your car even when the engine is turned off?
 Thanks to a feature called Parking Mode, a staple in modern dash cams.

-Parking Mode is simply a fancy way of describing any recording your dash cam does when the ignition is off and your car is parked.
-You may also hear terms like sentry mode, parking surveillance, or parking guard - these all mean parking mode.
+Parking mode is simply a fancy way of describing any recording your dash cam does when the ignition is off and your car is parked.
+You may also hear terms like sentry mode (Tesla), parking surveillance, or parking guard - these all mean parking mode.
 Think of it as around-the-clock protection and surveillance for your vehicle.

 Parking mode is a very useful feature to have if you are worried about hit-and-runs or vandalism on your parked vehicle.
 But not all parking mode is the same, and not all dash cams offer parking mode.
-Parking mode is usually found only in premium dash cams.
+Advanced parking mode is usually found only in premium dash cams.

 When does the dash cam switch to parking mode?